Modern Slavery and Human Trafficking Statement

 • Updated our Ethical Statement to capture our stance on modern slavery and human trafficking.

-• Started exploring the possibility of digitalising parts of our Modern Slavery Process to streamline and improve the process.
+• Continued exploring the possibility of digitalising parts of our modern slavery process to

-During 2023, we will:
+During 2024, we will:

-• Continue to work toward digitalising our internal process where appropriate and feasible
+• Continue to work toward digitalising our internal process where appropriate and feasible;

-• Continue to build on improving awareness, education and engagement across the organisation
+• Continue to build on improving awareness, education and engagement across the organisation;

-• Keep up to date on progress with the Modern Slavery Bill, and adjust our approach as appropriate (as announced in the 2022 Queen’s speech)
+• Keep up-to-date on progress with the Modern Slavery Bill (as announced in the 2022

-• Update/amend any historic contracts that currently do not contain modern slavery clauses.
+• Update/amend any historic contracts that currently do not contain modern slavery clauses;

 Our Commitment